Garad: Synonymous with Durga Puja

 Religious ceremonies in Bengal are not complete without the garad silk sarees worn by the women.
 Garad sarees are easily identified by their off-white body and red border.
 A classic Garad saree is lightweight and easy to carry around.
 Tussar or Mulberry Silk, one of the purest materials in the world, is used to make Garad sarees, which are popular among Bengali ladies.
 The signature crimson border and delicate paisley patterns of a Garad silk saree are instantly recognizable and fabricated with a gentle silk blend.
 Silk yarns are woven into the fabric at a high density, giving the sarees their luxuriously smooth feel.

 Most garad sarees include a crimson border on a white or off-white background.
-Due to the traditional use of the colors red and white, they are commonly referred to as the Lal-Par saree.
-These sarees are typical of the Murshidabad district and are worn by traditional Bengali women during Durga Puja.
+Due to the traditional use of the colors red and white, they are commonly referred to as the Lal-Par (or Laal Par) saree.
+These sarees are typical of the Murshidabad district and are traditionally worn by Bengali women during Durga Puja.
 The traditional Garad or Lal-Par saree now comes in a wide variety of colorways.

 The Garad silk saree, also of Bengali heritage, is a popular and versatile silk garment.
 Once more, this style of saree is linked to the city of Murshidabad.
 Bengali women tend to reserve these traditional sarees for festive occasions.
 You can find garad sarees in practically any store in Kolkata, and they are also frequently sold online.

 Garad Silk is made from undyed Tussar or Mulberry Silk to conserve its original color.
-Women in India often choose to wear a white Garad saree to religious festivals and other events where they wish to project an image of innocence and virtue.
+Women in India often choose to wear a white Garad saree to religious festivals and other events which are considered pious and virtuous.
 Women in Bengal would rather not alter the saree by sewing a fall in order to maintain its pristine, spiritual essence.
-Garad is a highly sought-after commodity, and the pure white hue of the silk ensures that it comes at a high price.
+Garad is a highly sought-after saree, and the pure silk with its white hue ensures that it comes at a high price.
 According to historical records, this particular saree was worn by ancient monarchs and zamindars during religious rites and festivities.

 A Korial saree is a great substitute for the Garad Silk Saree if you can't find one.
 Korial sarees, on the other hand, are another type of Bengali saree that is visually similar to Garad silk sarees.
 No matter where in the globe she may be, every Bengali woman values having at least one Garad or Korial saree in her collection.